 #1 Admire the pretty houses at Neuer Markt

 Admire the pretty gabled houses on the square.
 The houses were badly damaged by Allied bombing during World War II.
-Some of the homes were restored lovingly to their pre-damage design, but others were rebuilt in a simpler style.
+Some of the homes were restored lovingly to their pre-damage design (from the 15th and 16th centuries), but others were rebuilt in a simpler style.
 Aren’t the pastel facades beautiful?

 Hanseatic Rostock had an old town, a middle town, and a new town.
 Each town had its own town hall, town square, and church!